RizzoMarco/RizzoMarco/README.md

  * <p>  <a href="https://www.linkedin.com/in/marco-rizzo-235a961a9/" rel="nofollow noreferrer">   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"> </a> &nbsp;  </p>

 🙋‍♂️ **About me**:
-* 🎭 I'm currently acting and creating show in a theatre of my city
+* 🎭 I'm currently acting and creating shows in a theatre of my city
 <!--

 **RizzoMarco/RizzoMarco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.